hpaluch/crnr-ii-intro/README.md

 # How to program

+> WARNING!
+I have no luck opening provided `prog-crnrii.ipf` - the
+> iMPACT always crashed without any notice.
+Therefore please keep
+> "Default" in `Manage Configuration Properties` and always
+> configure iMPACT from scratch as shown below:

 Ensure that `top (top.v)` node is selected in `Implementation` view and
 * double click on Processes -> Implement Design -> Configure Target Device -> Manage Configuration Project (iMpact)
+* now click on Edit -> Launch Wizard...
+* select 1st option `Configure devices using Boundery-Scan (JTAG)` with default listbox `Automatically connect to....`
+* confirm Auto Assign pop-up
+* select `top.jed` as input file
+* click `OK` on `Device Programming Properties`

+Now the real stuff:
 * click on menu `Operations` -> `Program`
 * after few seconds device should be programmed and automatically run (so LEDs LD0 to LD3 should blink - each one 2 times slower)